corda/corda/docs/source/protocol-state-machines.rst

 Let's unpack what this code does:

-- It defines a several classes nested inside the main ``TwoPartyTradeProtocol`` singleton, and a couple of methods, one to run the buyer side of the protocol and one to run the seller side.
-Some of the classes are simply protocol messages.
+- It defines a several classes nested inside the main ``TwoPartyTradeProtocol`` singleton.
+Some of the classes are simply protocol messages or exceptions.
+The other two represent the buyer and seller side of the protocol.
 - It defines the "trade topic", which is just a string that namespaces this protocol.
-The prefix "platform." is reserved by the DLG, but you can define your own protocols using standard Java-style reverse DNS notation.
+The prefix "platform." is reserved by Corda, but you can define your own protocols using standard Java-style reverse DNS notation.
-- The ``runBuyer`` and ``runSeller`` methods take a number of parameters that specialise the protocol for this run, use them to construct a ``Buyer`` or ``Seller`` object respectively, and then add the new instances to the ``StateMachineManager``.
-The purpose of this class is described below.
-The ``smm.add`` method takes a logger name as the first parameter, this is just a standard JDK logging identifier string, and the instance to add.

 Going through the data needed to become a seller, we have:

-- ``timestampingAuthority: LegallyIdentifiableNode`` - a reference to a node on the P2P network that acts as a trusted timestamper.
-The use of timestamping is described in :doc:`data-model`.
 - ``otherSide: SingleMessageRecipient`` - the network address of the node with which you are trading.
+- ``notaryNode: NodeInfo`` - the entry in the network map for the chosen notary.
+See ":doc:`consensus`" for more information on notaries.
 - ``assetToSell: StateAndRef<OwnableState>`` - a pointer to the ledger entry that represents the thing being sold.
-- ``price: Amount`` - the agreed on price that the asset is being sold for.
+- ``price: Amount<Currency>`` - the agreed on price that the asset is being sold for (without an issuer constraint).
 - ``myKeyPair: KeyPair`` - the key pair that controls the asset being sold.
 It will be used to sign the transaction.
 - ``buyerSessionID: Long`` - a unique number that identifies this trade to the buyer.
 It is expected that the buyer knows that the trade is going to take place and has sent you such a number already.

-(This field may go away in a future iteration of the framework)
+.. note:: Session IDs will be automatically handled in a future version of the framework.

-.. note:: Session IDs keep different traffic streams separated, so for security they must be large and random enough to be unguessable.
-63 bits is good enough.

 And for the buyer:

-- ``acceptablePrice: Amount`` - the price that was agreed upon out of band.
+- ``acceptablePrice: Amount<Currency>`` - the price that was agreed upon out of band.
 If the seller specifies a price less than or equal to this, then the trade will go ahead.
 - ``typeToBuy: Class<out OwnableState>`` - the type of state that is being purchased.
 This is used to check that the sell side of the protocol isn't trying to sell us the wrong thing, whether by accident or on purpose.
 - ``sessionID: Long`` - the session ID that was handed to the seller in order to start the protocol.

-The run methods return a ``ListenableFuture`` that will complete when the protocol has finished.

-Alright, so using this protocol shouldn't be too hard: in the simplest case we can just pass in the details of the trade to either runBuyer or runSeller, depending on who we are, and then call ``.get()`` on resulting object to block the calling thread until the protocol has finished.
-Or we could register a callback on the returned future that will be invoked when it's done, where we could e.g. update a user interface.
+Alright, so using this protocol shouldn't be too hard: in the simplest case we can just create a Buyer or Seller with the details of the trade, depending on who we are.
+We then have to start the protocol in some way.
+Just calling the ``call`` method ourselves won't work: instead we need to ask the framework to start the protocol for us.
+More on that in a moment.

-Finally, we define a couple of exceptions, and two classes that will be used as a protocol message called ``SellerTradeInfo`` and ``SignaturesFromSeller``.

 Suspendable methods
 -------------------